As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before the release of v3.5, Links were a visible feature of the WordPress CMS.
-After the release of version 3.5, the Links manager and blogroll sections were kept hidden by default in new installations …
+Before WordPress v3.5 was released, Links were a core feature of the WordPress CMS.
+From v.3.5 onwards, the Links manager and blogroll sections were removed …

 Before …